-Let’s use an example to illustrate the point; if any of you are trying to generate leads like names, phone numbers and an emails, you have no option with a Boosted Facebook Post.
+Let’s use an example to illustrate the point; if any of you are trying to generate leads like names, phone numbers and emails, you have no option with a Boosted Facebook Post.
 The option is only available when using Ads Manager.
-Boosted posts has no lead generation campaign objective.
+Boosted posts have no lead generation campaign objective.
 The screenshot above shows an example of a Facebook Ad using a lead generation campaign objective.

 With a lead generation campaign, you will be able to gather leads using a “learn more,” or a “book now,” or “sign up” button, among others.
 When people click on the button, a Facebook form pops up.
-This can be set to pre-populate the user’s name, phone number and email.
+This can be set to pre-populate the user’s name, phone number, and email.
 Facebook already has that information from most users.
 That’s a great way of gathering leads, and the option is not available for Boosted Posts.
 So, if you choose to go down that way, you will be losing out on a lot.

 A reach campaign is not possible with Boost Post

 To further emphasize the fact that you will be missing out by using a Boosted Post instead of creating a Facebook Ads via Ads Manager, let’s talk about a Reach Campaign.
 With a Reach campaign, you can put your phone number right there on the button.
-So, when a person presses the button, it’s starts dialing your number on their phone.
+So, when a person presses the button, it starts dialing your number on their phone.
 So, this is a great way of instantly generating a lead.
 It’s actually effective because people do not always retain their interest in you.
 There are so many distractions out there!
-So, you want make sure that the moment you capture their interest they are able to reach you.
+So, you want to make sure that the moment you capture their interest they are able to reach you.

 You don’t get much useful data regarding your campaigns

 Another crucial setback when it comes to advertising on Facebook via Boosted Posts is that, with Boosted Posts, you don’t really get the kind of metrics that are available to you when you create proper ads via Ads Manager.
-Here is the thing; what if you want to see how much you money you are making based off targeting via your Pixel and stuff like that?
+Here is the thing; what if you want to see how much money you are making based on targeting via your Pixel and stuff like that?

 And how much is a sale costing you?
-How much is a lead costing your?
+How much is a lead costing you?
 You don’t get that type of information from a boosted post.
 Or rather, you get very limited information when compared to Ads Manager.
 Of course, even when using Facebook Ads Manager, you are going to need to have Pixel installed on your website for you to get that information.

 Is Facebook Boost Post Worth It?